TrainWeb.org Facebook Page

 Map: Ba 36 K 9 Topographic Maps

-Like B&O, during the 1830s PW&B was less concerned about curves than about grade.
+Like B&O during the 1830s, PW&B was less concerned about curves than about grade.
 Now Amtrak is stuck with these track curves, or is it?
-With CSX it could swap alignments between Susquehanna and Bayview.
+It could pay to swap alignments with CSX between Susquehanna and Bayview.
 CSX's route is much straighter, thanks to having been built by B&O after railroads had learned to minimize curves.

 The Severn Avenue bridge rises behind, a grade-separation project of 1975.